About Me

 I believe that simply making our products easier to use can change the world.

-For examples of how I put those values into practice, check out my portfolio and personal projects
+For examples of how I put my values into practice, check out my portfolio and personal projects

 My Design Process